Last revised on August 5, 2015

 All complaints of alleged sexual harassment are investigated under the oversight of the University's Title IX coordinator.

 The university will process all formal complaints of sexual harassment it receives; regardless of where the conduct allegedly occurred.
-The university generally does not investigate allegations of harassment or discrimination that fall outside the jurisdiction limits of the Discrimination Complaints/Sexual Harassment Policy.
+The university generally does not investigate allegations of harassment or discrimination that fall outside the jurisdiction limits of the Discrimination Complaints and/or Sexual Misconduct polcies.
 Nevertheless, the university will process all complaints of sexual harassment, regardless of where the conduct which is the basis for the complaint allegedly occurred, in order to evaluate whether there is a hostile environment on campus that would be contrary to the university's legal obligations.

 The Title IX coordinator may also determine that an investigation is warranted without a formal complaint if the university has sufficient notice that sexual harassment may have occurred or believes an investigation is warranted considering the circumstances.

 - Investigation Timelines: Timeframes for completion of each step of the investigation process are outlined in the Sexual Misconduct policy (2.13).
 The investigation of a complaint will be concluded as soon as possible after receipt of the written complaint.
 The complainant, respondent, and Title IX Coordinator should be provided updates on the progress of the investigation and issuance of the report.
 In investigations exceeding 60 calendar days, a justification for the delay will be presented by the investigator to the Title IX Coordinator and the complainant and the respondent will be informed of any delay and an estimated date of completion.

 - Interim Measures: The University may take interim measures it deems necessary during an investigation.
 Interim measures will be taken within the context of university policies and might include changes to class or housing assignments for students or work assignments for employees.